pme0/DeepLightning/README.md

 > Make sure you're familiar with the [configuration logic and details](#configure)!

 Beyond changing parameters values in existing configs, you can customize the following according to your needs:
-- **custom model**: put your model in `models/customnet.py`, and update the config field `model.network.type` and any required parameters to point to your new model;
+- **custom model**: put your model in `models/customnet.py`, and update the config field `model.network.target` and any required parameters to point to your new model;
-- **custom task**: duplicate the task module `lightning/model/classification.py`, rename it `lightning/model/customtask.py`, make the required modifications to run your task, and update the config field `model.module.type` to point to your new task module;
+- **custom task**: duplicate the task module `lightning/model/classification.py`, rename it `lightning/model/customtask.py`, make the required modifications to run your task, and update the config field `model.module.target` to point to your new task module;
-- **custom dataset**: duplicate the data module `lightning/data/mnist.py`, rename it `lightning/data/customdataset.py`, make the required modifications to load your dataset, and update the config field `data.module.type` to point to your new data module;
+- **custom dataset**: duplicate the data module `lightning/data/mnist.py`, rename it `lightning/data/customdataset.py`, make the required modifications to load your dataset, and update the config field `data.module.target` to point to your new data module;

 # Examples